 - Sound mixer

-There are several options for those who complete a bachelor's degree in sound engineering.
+There are several options for bachelor's graduates.
 Most of these include working in a sound studio, but graduates go on to work as musicians, recording artists and other careers within digital media.

 - Studio manager